Entanglement in $(1+1)$-dimensional Free Scalar Field Theory: Tiptoeing between Continuum and Discrete Formulations: The Eigenvalue Problem and the Modular Hamiltonian

 We treat in a similar manner the kernel $\tilde{V}(x,y)$, which is given by \eqref{eq:tilde_V_init}.
 We perform the integral over $u^\prime$ first.
 We implement the same strategy in order to express this integral as an integral of a single term over the region $(-\infty,\infty)$ and then we shift the coordinate $u^\prime$.
 Doing so, the integral assumes the form

 Only the symmetric part of $\sin(\omega \left(u^\prime-u_x\right))$ contributes.
 We obtain

-This integral can be calculated using contour integration\footnote{We express the cosine as a sum of exponentials and set $u^\prime\rightarrow-u^\prime$ in the term $\exp(-i \omega u^\prime)$.
+This integral can be calculated in the complex plane using contour integration\footnote{We express the cosine as a sum of two exponentials and then set $u^\prime\rightarrow-u^\prime$ in the term $\exp(-i \omega u^\prime)$.
 We obtain an integral of a single exponential from $-\infty$ to $+\infty$.
 We can close the contour using the upper half plane.
 The integral has poles on the imaginary axis at $u^\prime= 2 i n\pi$.
 Using the contour that does not include the pole at $u^\prime = 0$, we obtain

 where the first term is the contribution of the integration around the pole at $u^\prime=0$ after dropping the divergent term.}, yielding

 Substituting in \eqref{eq:tilde_V_init} and using \eqref{eq:dx_du} the kernel $\tilde{V}(x,y)$ reads